Codeclasses/.github/profile/README.md

 ## CodeClasses

 ### Codeclasses aim to provide project , roadmap, theory  to help the developer.
-Developer can fork the repository and can take benefit even anyone can do contribution in these organization
+Developer can fork the repository and can take benefit as well as anyone can do contribution in these organization